X

 22% Rostered on Yahoo

-After going hitless in his previous six games, Nick Kurtz has picked up five hits in his last four games with four of those being home runs.
-Even with the ups and downs from Kurtz so far, his quality of contact metrics have been impressive with a 13.6% barrel rate, 92.4 mph AVG EV, and a 47.5% hard-hit rate.
-Those metrics rank 3rd, 1st, and 3rd among all rookies with at least 100 plate appearances so far this season.
+After going hitless in his previous six games, Nick Kurtz has picked up five hits in his last four games, four being home runs.
+Even with the ups and downs from Kurtz so far, his quality of contact metrics has been impressive with a 13.6% barrel rate, 92.4 mph AVG EV, and a 47.5% hard-hit rate.
+Those metrics rank third, first, and third among all rookies with at least 100 plate appearances so far this season.

-However, the issues for Kurtz so far have stemmed from his lower contact rates and higher strikeout rate.
+However, Kurtz's issues have stemmed from his lower contact rates and higher strikeout rate.
 In his first 103 Major League plate appearances, Kurtz is striking out at a 34% clip with a 73.3% zone contact rate and 66.2% overall contact rate.
-These have all improved over Kurtz's last eight games though as he's striking out just 24.2% of the time during this span with a 12.1% walk rate, 88% zone contact rate, and a 79% overall contact rate.
+These have all improved over Kurtz's last eight games, though, as he's striking out just 24.2% of the time during this span with a 12.1% walk rate, 88% zone contact rate, and a 79% overall contact rate.

 Denzel Clarke (OF - ATH)